-Long-term care planning is both a financial and a legal matter.
+The senior market involves both financial and legal matters.
 Therefore, it's crucial to have a well-informed elder law attorney in your corner.
 An attorney can also serve as one of your biggest sources of business as long as you have established a level of trust, commitment, and knowledge of the industry.